 I have a Certificate of Advanced English Proficiency from Georgetown University.
 Right before I came to the States, I earned my B.S. in Nutrition

-In addition to Lebanon, I have traveled to Egypt, Jordan, Syria and France (Nice, Marseille and Monaco).
+In addition to Lebanon, I have traveled to Egypt, Jordan, Syria, France and Monaco.

 Alright now the fun stuff...
 I love languages and I truly enjoy teaching.
 But I also think of it as a serious responsibility to make full use of the student's money, time and energy.
 Therefore, I am committed to my student's progress.
 The student has the right to professional, honest and productive instruction.
 I have an interactive student-based teaching approach.
 My students tell me I am clear, patient and positive.
 I realize learning a language can be challenging and therefore frustrating.
 That's why I incorporate creative techniques and interesting activities that target the student's needs and help him/her practice new concepts.
 I always welcome and even ask for constructive criticism from my students.
 Why?
 Well, because after all, my students' well-being is necessary for their progress.